Tutorial: Running Macro

 }

-generate the Macro model:
+Solve the model:

 We can check the results by printing the total system cost: